 Maria Lee, BS AMS Credential M.E.d.* (June 2015)

 Ms. Lee is a Montessori Head teacher.
 She has been at the Lab School since 2006.
-Ms. Lee graduated from Chaminade University earning a Bachelorís degree in Early Childhood Education and her AMS credential.
+Ms. Lee graduated from Chaminade University earning a Bachelor’s degree in Early Childhood Education and her AMS credential.
 She has worked with children ages 3-8 years old in various types of educational and religious programs.
-Ms. Lee is presently continuing her education and pursuing her Masterís degree in education.
+Ms. Lee is presently continuing her education and pursuing her Master’s degree in education.

 Cori Beckmann, BS AMS Credential, M.E.d.* (June 2015)

-Ms. Beckmann is a Montessori head teacher.
-She has been at the Lab School since 2007 leaving for a brief period to rear her two daughters now attending the school.
-Ms. Beckmann graduated from Chaminade University earning a Bachelorís degree in Early Childhood Education and her AMS credential.
-She has worked with children ages 3-8 years old and is presently is continuing her education to pursue her Masterís degree.
+Ms. Beckmann is a Montessori lead teacher.
+She has been at the Lab School since 2007 leaving for a brief period to rear her two daughters one whom has graduated form our kindergarten and one who is presently entering her kindergarten year at our Montessori school.
+Ms. Beckmann graduated from Chaminade University earning a Bachelor’s degree in Early Childhood Education and completing the requirements for an American Montessori Society credential.
+She has worked with children ages 3-8 years old and is presently is continuing her education to pursue her Master’s degree.

 Jordan Tangonan, BS, (M.E.d. and AMS Credential)* (Expected June 2015)

 The Chaminade University Montessori Laboratory School- L Robert Allen is continually supporting the mentorship of both Montessori and Early Childhood education student teachers.
-For the 2014-2015 year a Chaminade University teacher candidate/s (to be announced) will be completing their student teaching practicum and field experiences at the Chaminade University Montessori Laboratory School.
+For the 2014-2015 year Chaminade University teacher candidate Jordan Tangonan will be completing the student teaching practicum and field experiences at the Chaminade University Montessori Laboratory School.